lazukr/breadboardapp/README.md

 Ongoing project to make a web based bread board circuit design tool.

+## EXPERIMENTAL BRANCH

+This is the experimental branch where I do funny stuff and play around with implementation.
+Eventually, the code will be rewritten to be put onto dev.

 ## To Do List

 - [x] Add wiring capability